18 min read

 For more inspiration, check out these company values examples to build your company culture.

-Include team members such as Chefs, Line Cooks, Bartenders and other employees at every level in the process.
-Gather their input through casual team meetings, surveys or one-on-one conversations.
+Include team members such as Chefs, Line Cooks, Bartenders and other employees at every level in the process and gather their input.

-Getting real stories and examples from your staff’s perspective fosters true buy-in and ensures your values reflect both leadership’s vision and the lived realities of daily service.
+Getting real stories and examples from your staff’s perspective fosters true buy-in and ensures your values reflect the lived realities of daily service.

 Don’t be afraid of direct feedback!
-Sometimes, the little moments mentioned by a Dishwasher or Food Runner become your most meaningful value stories.
+Sometimes, the little moments mentioned by a Dishwasher become your most meaningful value stories.

-1. Start with stories: Have your team share examples of “best moments” they’ve experienced at work — either as staff or from guests’ feedback.
+1. Have your team share examples of “best moments” at work

-3. Test for relevance: For each value, ask, “How would we show this in our daily shift?
-What would it look or sound like?”
+3. For each value, ask, “How would we show this in our shift?”

-5. Write action statements: Instead of just “Teamwork,” try “We’ve got each other’s backs, no matter how busy it gets.”
+4. Instead of “teamwork,” try “We’ve got each other’s backs, no matter what”

 Common Core Values in the Restaurant Industry